BiancaTaisePommerening/Mission-to-Mars/README.md

 ### **Styling the Web Application**

-A few extra modifications were done at the end of the project using a Bootstrap stylesheet and also some inline CSS as well.
+A few extra modifications were done at the end of the project using a Bootstrap stylesheet and some inline CSS as well.

 - Using Bootstrap stylesheet:

     - Color of the Scrape Button was changed from blue to white.
-    - Mars facts table was modified to be "table responsive" so it would adjust according to the size of the screen of the device been used - (the other sections were already altered to be responsive earlier on the project).
+    - Mars facts table was modified to be "table responsive" so it would adjust according to the size of the screen of the device being used - (the other sections were already altered to be responsive earlier on the project).
     - Mars Facts Table was styled to have outer borders and color alternating rows by adding **class="table table-bordered table-striped"** inside its table tag.
     - Mars Facts title was adjusted to be centered by adding **class="text-center"** inside its opening heading tag.